 Next, choose between visiting Tolmin Gorge or Postojna Cave because you probably won’t have time to see both.

-Postojna Cave is a massive underground cave system where you can take a train ride to see large stalactites, stalagmites and strange aquatic salamanders, also known as ‘human fish’.
+Alternatively, you can visit Postojna Cave, which is a massive underground cave system where visitors can take a train ride to see large stalactites, stalagmites and strange aquatic salamanders, also known as ‘human fish’.

 The very last stop on this Slovenia itinerary is the magical Predjama Castle.
 What makes this castle so unique is that it’s built partially inside a cave.
 You can admire the castle free of charge from the outside but if you’re curious to see the interior, you’ll need to buy a ticket which is about 16€.